awkena/qrlabelr/README.md

 The arguments `seed_source = TRUE` and `seed_source_id = "SEED_SOURCE" ` are optional and should be used only when the user intends to show seed source on the field label.

-The function creates a pdf file with a name prefix of `PlotLabel` that is saved to the user's working directory.
+The function creates a pdf file with a name prefix of `'PlotLabel'` that is saved to the user's working directory.
 The function also saves an updated fieldbook to the  user's working directory which can be exported to the Field Book mobile app for digital data collection.

 ## Creating general-purpose labels in R
 The `gp_label()` function allows for specific user-defined or preferred  human-readable text items to be displayed on a plot label.
 These texts can be used to fill out the nine (9) delineated text positions on the label (Figure 1).
 This function gives a lot of control to the user with respect to what human-readable text items gets displayed and their position on the label.